Everything You Need to Know about Grafana

-According to GrafanaLabs, Grafana is an open source visualization and analytics software.
-It allows you to query, visualize, alert on, and explore your metrics no matter where they are stored.
+According to GrafanaLabs, Grafana is an open-source visualization and analytics software.
+No matter where your data is stored, it can be queried, visualized, and explored.
 In plain English, it provides you with tools to turn your time-series database (TSDB) data into beautiful graphs and visualizations.

 Why do companies use Grafana?

 Companies use Grafana to monitor their infrastructure and log analytics, predominantly to improve their operational efficiency.
-Dashboards make tracking users and events easy because it automates the collection, management and viewing of data.
+Dashboards make tracking users and events easy as it automates the collection, management, and viewing of data.
 Product leaders, security analysts, and developers use this data to guide their decisions.
-Studies show that companies who rely on database analytics and visualization tools like Grafana are far more profitable than their peers.
+Studies show companies that rely on database analytics and visualization tools like Grafana are far more profitable than their peers.

 Why is Grafana important?

 Grafana shows teams and companies what their users really do, not just what they say they do.
-These are known as revealed behaviors and they’re highly telling.
-Users aren’t very adept at predicting their own futures and having analytics allows tech teams to dig deeper than human-error prone surveys and monitoring.
+These are known as revealed behaviors.
+Users aren’t very adept at predicting their own futures.
+Having analytics allows tech teams to dig deeper than human-error-prone surveys and monitoring.

 What Is a Grafana Dashboard?

-A Grafana dashboard supports multiple panels in a single grid, you can visualize results from multiple data sources simultaneously.
-It is a powerful open source analytical and visualization tool that consists of multiple individual panels arranged in a grid.
-The panels interact with configured data sources, including (but not limited to) AWS CloudWatch, Microsoft SQL server, Prometheus, MySQL, InfluxDB, and many others.
-Because the Grafana dashboards.
+A Grafana dashboard supports multiple panels in a single grid.
+You can visualize results from multiple data sources simultaneously.
+It is a powerful open-source analytical and visualization tool that consists of multiple individual panels arranged in a grid.
+The panels interact with configured data sources including (but not limited to) AWS CloudWatch, Microsoft SQL server, Prometheus, MySQL, InfluxDB, and many others.